lanl/dsi/examples/perf_analyzer/Readme.md

 ## PerfAnalyzer

 A tool to analze software performance along with code history.
-This is built on top of DSI SQLite plugin.
+This is built on top of a DSI SQLite backend.

 Run `fly_server.py` file.
 Then the dashboard can be accessed through `http://127.0.0.1:8050/`.